East African Federation: Members' existing governments

 These countries also vary greatly in terms of the adoption of democracy.
-Rwanda practically has closed elections with Paul Kagame having served as the president for the past 24 years and garnering over 99% of the vote in the 2024 general election to win his fourth term.
+Rwanda practically has closed elections with Paul Kagame having served as the president for the past 26 years and garnering over 99% of the vote in the 2024 general election to win his fourth term.
 In contrast, other member countries like Kenya host multi-party elections where the election is not as heavily corrupted.
-An even more significant concern for this Union is the unilateral lack of free governance throughout the eight nations.
+An even more significant concern for this Union is the lack of free governance throughout the eight nations.
 According to the Freedom House metric system, Kenya and Tanzania boast the highest Freedom scores of the eight nations and still only rank as partly free.
 Censorship of media outlets, restriction of voter rights, ballot fraud, and more instances of voter repression are present in all states.
 Merging nations with such corruption and anti-democratic establishments could pose a humanitarian crisis for the populations who could suffer from decreased freedoms and make cooperation amongst the different governing powers more difficult.
-A survey conducted in Tanzania revealed that 38% of respondents believed that the Union of EAC would make political corruption worse, while only 33% thought it would lessen political corruption.
+A survey conducted in Tanzania revealed that 38% of respondents believed that the Union of EAC would make political corruption worse, while 33% thought it would lessen political corruption.